-A lot of credit has to go to Nique’s teammates for pulling out this victory.
-Doc Rivers had a game-high 18 assists and Kevin Willis was as beast with 18 points and 21 rebounds against the towers of powers that be McHale (36pts/11rebs) & Parish (13pts/12rebs).
+A lot of credit has to go to Nique’s teammates for pulling out this victory: Doc Rivers had a game-high 18 assists and Kevin Willis was as beast with 18 points and 21 rebounds against the towers of powers that be McHale (36pts/11rebs) & Parish (13pts/12rebs).

-I remember on an episode of NBA Open Court where the crew was talking about the list and the next guys and Webber said “all I can say is Duncan and Dirk know me very well.”
-All I can say about Nique is “Bird and MJ know him very well.”
+I remember on an episode of NBA Open Court, the crew was talking about the list and the “next guys” and Chris Webber said, “All I can say is Duncan and Dirk know me very well.”
+Well, all I can say about Nique is “Bird, MJ and ever NBA superstar from the 80s know him very well.”

-@Ballislife it wasn't easy
+@Ballislife it wasn't easy ?

 — Dominique Wilkins ? (@DWilkins21) February 3, 2016